2010 Mutua Madrileña Madrid Open – Men's singles

-Rafael Nadal defeated the defending champion Roger Federer in a rematch of the previous year's final, 6–4, 7–6^{(7–5)} to win the men's singles tennis title at the 2010 Madrid Open.
+Rafael Nadal defeated defending champion Roger Federer in a rematch of the previous year's final, 6–4, 7–6^{(7–5)} to win the men's singles tennis title at the 2010 Madrid Open.
+It was his second Madrid Open title and 18th Masters 1000 title overall, surpassing Andre Agassi's record (since the series started in 1990).
+It also marked the third leg of Nadal’s Clay Slam: a season sweep of the Monte-Carlo, Rome, Madrid, and French Open clay court tournaments.

+This tournament marked the final professional appearance of former world No. 1, 1998 French Open and three-time Masters champion Carlos Moyá; he lost in the first round to Benjamin Becker.

 Seeds

 The top eight seeds receive a bye into the second round.